-3.2.4 Excluding Other Reasons for Non-affectedservice KPIs in Dark Launching software changes influence both the treated group and the control group.
+3.2.4 Excluding Other Reasons for Non-affectedservice KPIs in Dark Launching

 In addition to software changes, the KPI changes can also be induced by other factors including seasonality, network attacks, etc. The impact of these factors can over-shadow the impact assessment of software changes.